|JOIN THE GARDEN|

 Location and Directions

 OKCG is located on the north side of town at 564 E 30th Street on the corner of E 30th Stand 6th Avenue right below Riverview Elementary.
-Just 5 blocks from the Animas River Trail and 4 from transit stop #246 (29th St. & 4th Ave.) on Route 2 (FLC/North) it is convenient and easily accessible by transit, bike, or foot!
+Just 5 blocks from the Animas River Trail it is easily accessible by bike or foot!

 Driving directions: (Coming from Main Ave.)
 Turn onto E 32nd, take the first right after crossing over the river, take a left on E 30th Street, drive until it dead ends at 6th Avenue.
 The Garden will be on your right up the gravel drive.